rehierl/abstract-properties/12-x-doctree-traversal/12-4-default-level-order/1-1-apply-the-rule.md

 <!-- ======================================================================= -->
 ## applied to all the nodes => a path graph

+Note that, as with the pre-order rule, the following is in regards to applying the level-order rule to all the nodes with no particular order of execution in mind.

 Since the former first child `fc` of node `n` is appended to its former last sibling `ls`, node `fc` is set as the new next sibling of `ls`.
 Because of